bearmade/PlatformerGroupProject/README.md

 ![Grass_Tile_Set](https://github.com/user-attachments/assets/d201536b-248c-4de9-88ea-bc4d1c65b013)

  2. Water planet: Mega Blue:
-   Explore the rich blue water of Mega Blue, be able to swim at your leisure, and be on the lookout for underwater sea creatures who know what might be lurking down there.
+   Explore the rich blue waters of Mega Blue, be able to swim at your leisure, watchout for grabby seaweed those buggers might pull you down to the deep end.
+And be on the lookout for underwater sea creatures who know what might be lurking down there.
    Be on guard for the leviathan, watch out for its electrical attacks and destructive soundwaves.

 ![Thalassara_Concept_4](https://github.com/user-attachments/assets/871d5c65-047d-43bd-9d73-fcb1d34f8ff4)